ava-labs/avalanche-docs/learn/platform-overview/transaction-fees.md

 | C        : Simple send       |           (*) 0.004725 |
 +----------+-------------------+------------------------+

-(*) 21000 gas units at 225 nAVAX gas price
+(*) 21000 gas units at 225 nAVAX (GWei) gas price
 ```

 ## C-Chain Dynamic Fees

 Apricot Phase 3 introduces dynamic fees to the C-Chain.
 After this upgrade goes into effect, the Avalanche C-Chain uses an algorithm to determine the "base fee" for a transaction.
 The base fee increases when network utilization is above the target utilization and decreases when network utilization is below the target.
-This change goes into effect on Avalanche Mainnet at 11:00:00 UTC on August 24, 2021.
+This change goes into effect on Avalanche Mainnet at 14:00:00 UTC on August 24, 2021.

 ### Base Fee

-The base fee can go as low as 75 nAVAX (gwei) and as high as 225 nAVAX (gwei).
+The base fee can go as low as 75 nAVAX (GWei) and as high as 225 nAVAX (GWei).
-Any transaction issued with the old, constant gas price of 225 nAVAX will be considered valid and included in a block.
+Any transaction issued with the old, constant gas price of 225 nAVAX (GWei) will be considered valid and included in a block.
 We recommend that users switch to using the `eth_baseFee` and `eth_maxPriorityFeePerGas` API methods to estimate what fee to use in their transactions.

 ### Dynamic Fee Transactions